majuzi123/HMAutoDroidbot/README.md

 It can send random or scripted input events to test an HarmonyOS app, achieve higher code coverage more quickly, and generate a UI transition graph (UTG) after testing.

 ## :smiling_face_with_three_hearts: Awesome Features
-:boom: Support HarmonyOS report now!
-Including ability, bundle, *etc.* and some HarmonyOS-specific criteria!
+:boom: Support coverage report for HarmonyOS now!
+Including ability, page, *etc.* and some HarmonyOS-specific metrics!
 See the sample report below!

 ![image](https://github.com/user-attachments/assets/1dfbb6f8-c9ab-48b2-8043-5474719a7466)